 This policy area considers the regional economy, including support of workers, child care and agriculture.
-Many of these lands are designated industrial, institutional, commercial and agriculture designations are shown on Schedule L, L1 map series.
+Many of these lands are designated industrial, institutional, commercial and agriculture.
+Industrial, institutional, commercial and agriculture designations are shown on Schedule L, L1 map series.